Natural, artificial and synthetic fibres:

 Production process

-Production from processing of wood pulp or other plant sources rich in cellulose, or animal or plant protein parts.
-Preliminary treatment with caustic soda – Maturation phase of 40-60 hours at 18-22 °C – Maceration in carbon sulphide to obtain a mass that undergoes further processes in alkaline solutions, forming a yellowish substance – Mechanical extrusion process to obtain fibres and filaments – Drying and drying through coagulating baths in sulphuric acid for complete chemical solidification
+Production from the processing of wood pulp or other cellulose-rich plant sources, or animal or plant protein fractions.
+Preliminary treatment with caustic soda – Maturation phase of 40–60 hours at 18–22°C – Maceration in carbon disulfide to obtain a mass that undergoes further processes in alkaline solutions, forming a yellowish substance – Mechanical extrusion process to obtain fibers and filaments – Drying and drying in coagulating baths in sulfuric acid for complete chemical solidification.

 Chemicals used/released - Environmental and health concerns